nottnottloop/advent-of-code/README.md

 # 🎄🎅🎁 Advent of Code 🎁🎅🎄
 Welcome to my Advent of Code solutions.
 Have a merry time!

-Just a note, I often leave my solutions with a lot of commented out code used in the process of debugging, I like to do this so when I read my solution back I can remember the process of iterating over trying to solve the problem.
-Obviously it's super messy.
+I often leave my solutions with a lot of commented out code used in the process of debugging, I like to do this so when I read my solution back I can remember the process of iterating over trying to solve the problem.

 ## Progress
 ✅ - Completed